Dyuvarov/Dining-philosophers/Readme.md

 inst: [@dyuvarov](www.instagram.com/dyuvarov/)

 # Main Part
 Philosophers can eat, sleep and think.
-Each philosopher can do only one action in the same time (cant eat and think or sleep and thinh etc.).
+Each philosopher can do only one action in the same time (cant eat and think at the same time or sleep and think etc.).

 Each philosopher needs 2 forks to eat.
-If philosopher able to take 2 forks, he start eating.
+If philosopher able to take 2 forks, he starts eating.
 After eating he will sleep.
-After sleeping he will think until he can take 2 forks and start eating. if a philosopher starves too long he will die.
+After sleeping he will think until he can take 2 forks and start eating.
+If a philosopher starves too long he will die.

 ##### :fork_and_knife: philo_one:
 * There are one fork between 2 philosophers (number of philosophers == number of forks)